 - a) If a pentathlete crosses one of the lateral boundaries of the piste, they must step back one meter from the point where they left the piste; if they go off the piste during an attack they must return to the position they occupied when they started their attack and then step back a meter.
-If this places a pentathlete with both feet beyond the rear limit of the piste, the pentathlete concerned is considered as having been hit. - A pentathlete who crosses one of the boundaries of the piste with one or both feet - e.g. when making a flèche attack - to avoid being hit will be penalised according to Rule 3.6.3 i). - A pentathlete who involuntarily crosses one of the boundaries of the piste as the result of an accidental cause (such as a collision or jostling) incurs no penalty.
+If this places a pentathlete with both feet beyond the rear limit of the piste, the pentathlete concerned is considered as having been hit. - A pentathlete who crosses one of the boundaries of the piste with one or both feet - e.g. when making a flèche attack - to avoid being hit will be penalised according to Rule 4.6.3 i). - A pentathlete who involuntarily crosses one of the boundaries of the piste as the result of an accidental cause (such as a collision or jostling) incurs no penalty.

-3.4.12 Materiality of Hits
+4 .4.12 Materiality of Hits

 - The materiality of a hit is established according to the indications of the electrical apparatus and, when necessary, by consulting the judges. - ii) Only the indications of the electrical apparatus as indicated by its own lamps or by the extension lamps can be taken into consideration in judging a hit.
-Under no circumstances can the Referee declare a pentathlete to be hit unless the hit has been properly registered by the electrical apparatus (except as provided for by the MP 2017 Equipment Regulations 3.4). - iii) The Referee will annul the hit registered by the electrical apparatus in case of notification by the Ground Judge according to Rule 3.2.3.
+Under no circumstances can the Referee declare a pentathlete to be hit unless the hit has been properly registered by the electrical apparatus (except as provided by article 4.10.1 of Equipment Regulations). - iii) The Referee will annul the hit registered by the electrical apparatus in case of notification by the Ground Judge according to Rule 4.2.3.

-3.4.13 Validity or Priority of Hits
+4.4.13 Validity or Priority of Hits

-3.4.14 Annulment of Hits
+4.4.14 Annulment of Hits